morganbengtsson/mos/doc/source/build.rst

 	target_link_libraries(project_name mos)

-Where project_name is the name of the parent CMake project.
+Where *project_name* is the name of the parent CMake project and *externals* is the name of the directory with external libraries in this case.